Tank steering systems: Differential braking

 The Universal Carrier used braked differential system as well as track warping.

-Differential braking (or braked differential) systems remove the clutches on the track and add a differential on the transmission output.
+Differential braking (or braked differential) systems remove the clutches on the track and add an epicyclic differential on the transmission output.
 The differential allows the tracks to turn at different speeds while remaining powered.
 Steering is then accomplished by slowing one track with a brake.
 The advantage to this design is that power is maintained to both tracks even while steering is taking place.
 Another advantage is outright simplicity; the steering system connects directly to the brake and nothing else, producing a very simple mechanical arrangement.

 The main disadvantage, like the clutch braking system, is that steering dissipates heat through the brakes.
-Unlike the clutched system, however, in this case all turning requires braking.
+Unlike the clutched system, however, in this case all turning requires braking, not just tight turns.
 This can be used on lighter tanks, but the amount of kinetic energy in larger tanks makes the required brakes impractically large.
 Another disadvantage is that the differential will allow the tracks to turn at different speeds no matter what the cause may be.
 This may be the application of braking, but also occurs as the tank travels over terrain; if one side of the tank enters softer terrain and slows down, the tank will naturally turn towards that side.
 Forward momentum tends to offset this effect, so it is mainly a problem at low speeds.

 Differential braking actually predates clutch braking on tracked vehicles, having been initially introduced by Richard Hornsby & Sons in 1905 on the world's first tracked vehicle.
 Clutch braking became popular only because of its mechanical simplicity.
 Differential braking could be found on many smaller tanks, especially in the pre-World War II era.
 British tanks began using them during World War I, and continued into World War II.
 One common example was the Bren Carrier.